awsdocs/aws-cloudhsm-user-guide/doc_source/java-library-install.md

 Before you can use the AWS CloudHSM software library for Java, you need the AWS CloudHSM client\.

-The client is a daemon that establishes end\-to\-end encrypted communication with the HSMs in your cluster, and the Java library communicates locally with the client\.
+The client is a daemon that establishes end\-to\-end encrypted communication with the HSMs in your cluster\.
+The Java library communicates locally with the client\.
 If you haven't installed and configured the AWS CloudHSM client package, do that now by following the steps at [Install the Client \(Linux\)](install-and-configure-client-linux.md)\.
 After you install and configure the client, use the following command to start it\.

-The AWS CloudHSM software library for Java is supported only on Linux and compatible operating systems\.
+Note that the AWS CloudHSM software library for Java is supported only on Linux and compatible operating systems\.

 ------
 #### [ Amazon Linux ]